 What Is Hybrid Cannabis?

 Cannabis growers are constantly producing new and unique strains from different combinations of indica- and sativa-descended parent plants, and these are known as hybrid cannabis strains.
-Often grown to target specific medical use cases, hybrid cannabis plants can deliver a wide range of varying effects.
+Often grown to target specific medical use cases, hybrid cannabis plants can deliver a wide range of varying effects to some patients.
 Hybrids are typically grown on farms or in greenhouses from a combination of sativa and indica strains, each with unique ratios of THC to CBD.

 Due to the long history of cross breeding cannabis, research suggests that strains with pure indica or pure sativa strains are rare today.2 This means that most 'Indica strains' and 'Sativa strains' are actually hybrid strains, with genetics inherited from both types.